Anngel-o/Anngel-o/README.md

 Aspiring Computer Science Engineer.
 I like software development and I have programmed learning projects where I am honing my skills as a developer step by step.
 Currently, I lead and manage a vibrant video game development club named UACH Videogames Studio, where we participate in game jams, develop our own games and form an ever-growing community.
 I have worked in companies developing my skills as a future software engineer, mainly working in web technologies.
 I have also been part of the programming department at UACH Videogames Studio, but my main role is Junior Product Manager. 🚀

-- 🔭 I’m currently working on Product Manager at UACH Video Game Studio.
+- 🔭 I’m currently working on Product Manager at Cuacker Studios.
 - 🌱 I’m currently learning Leadership and project management.
 - 👯 I’m looking to collaborate on Passionate software development communities.
 - 🤔 I’m looking for help with Leadership of an indie video game studio.